jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 # 12. Hybrid Environments

-- You can setup Systems Manager to manage on-premises servers, IoT devices, edge devices, and virtual machines (e.g., VMs in other cloud providers).
+- We can setup Systems Manager to manage on-premises servers, IoT devices, edge devices, and virtual machines (e.g., VMs in other cloud providers).
 - In Systems Manager Console:
   - EC2 instances use the prefix **"i-"**.
   - Hybrid managed nodes use the prefix **"mi-"**.